lrheault/partyembed/README.md

 ## Citation

-An earlier version of our manuscript was presented at the 2018 Conference of the Society for Political Methodology.
-The reference will be updated in the future.
+Please cite the following paper if using these materials:

 Ludovic Rheault and Christopher Cochrane.
-2018.
-Word Embeddings for the Estimation of Ideological Placement in Parliamentary Corpora.
-Presented at the 35th annual meeting of the Society for Political Methodology, Provo, Utah, July 18-21.
+Forthcoming.
+[Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora.](https://ludovicrheault.weebly.com/uploads/3/9/4/0/39408253/rheaultcochrane2019_pa.pdf)  Political Analysis.

 ```
-@inproceedings{RHE18,
+@article{RHE19,
   author    = {Ludovic Rheault and Christopher Cochrane},
-  title     = {Word Embeddings for the Estimation of Ideological Placement in Parliamentary Corpora},
+  title     = {Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora},
-  booktitle = {PolMeth 2018},
+  journal   = {Political Analysis},
-  year      = {2018},
+  year      = {2019}
-  address   = {Provo, UT},
-  publisher = {Society for Political Methodology},
 }
 ```